KamieShort/from-scratch-guestbook/README.md

 # from-scratch-guestbook

-#Must Haves
+# Must Haves

 Use private routes to enforce auth
 Retain URL if redirected by auth failure
 Redirect to an auth page if no user detected
 Use useContext to manage global application state

-#Plan
+# Plan

 Auth Page
 Home Page
-Private Routes should be its own component add secrets to netlify and gitHub
+Private Routes should be its own component
+X add secrets to netlify and gitHub and yml

 Rubric